espressif/esp-idf/docs/en/api-reference/bluetooth/index.rst

    Bluetooth Common <bt_common>
    Bluetooth LE <bt_le>
    Bluetooth Classic <classic_bt>
+   NimBLE <nimble/index>

+ESP-IDF currently supports two host stacks.
+The Bluedroid based stack (default) supports classic Bluetooth as well as BLE.
+On the other hand, Apache NimBLE based stack is BLE only.
+For users to make a
+* For usecases involving classic Bluetooth as well as BLE, Bluedroid should be used.
+* For BLE-only usecases, using NimBLE is recommended.
+It is less demanding in terms of code footprint and runtime memory, making it suitable for such scenarios.

 To see the overview of the ESP32 Bluetooth stack architecture, follow links below: